-The existence of 9 facilities were unable to be confirmed by NC DEQ at this time.
+^{}The existence of 9 facilities were unable to be confirmed by NC DEQ at this time.
 These facilities were conservatively included in the data.
-Additional facilities may be provided by the NC Department of Agriculture and Consumer Services and added to the data in the future.

 Table 7-1.
 Detailed Solar Facility Information by County

 Taking the aforementioned points together with the projected minimum 10-year time horizon for when the first significant tranche of PV modules may reach EOL, repowering efforts notwithstanding (See Sections 2(a)(2) and (4)), and existing local government regulatory structures already in place, the Department finds: